-AIG Life does not use any undertaking specific parameters.
-The only simplification used is in the Life Catastrophe sub-module, where the simplification laid out in Article 96 of the Delegated Regulation is used i.e. SCR is a fixed percentage of the capital at risk.
+AIG Life does not use any undertaking specific parameters and there are no simplifications used in the calculation of SCR.
 The use of the TMTP has no impact on the SCR.

 The stress scenarios for underwriting risks in life insurance and SLT health insurance are instantaneous, and do not allow for future new business.